strikelegend13/BR-2026/risk/securedirectoryadvisor/README.md

 # Basic file advisor with optional API integration

-Designed specifically for **elderly and non-technical users**, this tool helps people stay safe online by checking files and websites *before* they open them — in plain, friendly English.
+Designed specifically for **elderly and non-technical users**, this tool helps people stay safe online by checking files and websites before opening by manual/and semi-automatic checking.
-- Automatic Download Monitoring
+- Automatic Download Monitoring - watches your downloads folder and pops up a friendly warning the moment a new file appears
 - Ask a Trusted Contact
 - Friendly Plain-English
 - Optional API Integration